 — Chuck Reece, Editor

 The Bitter Southerner team Tim Turner, Eric NeSmith, Kyle Tibbs Jones, Dave Whitling, Chuck Reece and Butler Raines.

 A Thank You & A Request

 We hope you like this thing.
 We’ve worked hard — and for a long time — to bring it to life.

-I must also thank my friend (and remarkable writer) Peter Short, who lives in Dallas, Tex.
+We thank our friend (and remarkable writer) Peter Short, who lives in Dallas, Tex.
 Every genuinely good writer will tell you that nothing of value happens without a great editor.
-Peter has edited every word I’ve written for The Bitter Southerner, and he’s done it with love, grace and a gut-level understanding of exactly what we’re trying to achieve.
+Peter edited every word of Chuck's writing in the earliest days of The Bitter Southerner, and he did it with love, grace, and a gut-level understanding of exactly what we were trying to achieve.

-And we would be less than decent if we failed to thank a few other folks who have put their talent, love and labor into The Bitter Southerner, with no promise of recompense, at least not of the financial nature.
-We thank every one of them in alphabetical order: Matt Arnett, Brent Dey, Audrey Gatliff, Ray Glier, Jon Dee Graham, Patterson Hood, Steve Hsu, Gregory Todd Jones, Nick Kaye, Russell Kaye, Charles McNair, Whitney Ott, Breck Prewitt, Butler Raines, Greg Scott, Stacy Shuker Reece, John-Robert Ward, and even more who let Dave, Kyle or me bend their ear about this thing.
+And we would be less than decent if we failed to thank a few other folks who put their talent, love, and labor into The Bitter Southerner when it was still an idea, when we could offer them no promise of recompense, at least of the financial nature.
+We thank every one of them in alphabetical order: Matt Arnett, Brent Dey, Audrey Gatliff, Ray Glier, Jon Dee Graham, Patterson Hood, Steve Hsu, Gregory Todd Jones, Nick Kaye, Russell Kaye, Charles McNair, Whitney Ott, Breck Prewitt, Greg Scott, Stacy Shuker Reece, John-Robert Ward, and even more who let Dave, Kyle or me bend their ear about this thing.